planetruby/gems/README.md

 Let's celebrate the 11th birthday of the world's first genesis block  - that is, the first block of a blockchain (on January 3rd, 2009) with a week long celebration of crypto gems from the Ruby universe.
+New to blockchain?
+See the [Awesome Blockchains page »](https://github.com/openblockchains/awesome-blockchains)

 Do you have a (crypto) Ruby gem that you'd like to write about?
 We love your posts.
 [Open an issue ticket](https://github.com/planetruby/gems/issues) or send in a pull request to get the conversation started and your article posted in the Blockchain Week series on Planet Ruby.